IronGG/Lab3_ARN/rapport.md

 ### Our implementation

-TODO : preprocessing -> why we did like that ? (fit_transform and transform)

 First of all, we imported the data and structured it in a way that we could handle.
 We took the 25 first features and took the first column as the target (the column with the rat's state).
+The normalization was made inside the k-fold.

 Then we implemented a basic program that created a MLP with keras.
 After that, the first thing we tried was changing the amount of layers and Perceptrons per layer.
 However, we didn't see a lot of difference at first.
 It looked like the problem we tried to handle was linearly separable or close to that since we reached F1_scores and accuracys around ~85% really fast.
 Then we tried adding neurons, incrasing epochs and changing optimizer functions.
 That made us reach around 90% micro f1_score and accuracy.